Tracking Your Progress

 What is an Oral Proficiency Interview?

-• Oral Proficiency Interviews (OPIs) are done by telephone and typically take about 20-30 minutes.
+• Oral Proficiency Interviews (OPIs) take place over the phone and typically take about 20-40 minutes.

 • This type of oral interview focuses on what the student can do with the language.
-There will not be any grammar questions or any reading or writing.
-It will be conversation, possibly a role play or two.
+There will not be any grammar questions or any reading or writing – just conversation and possibly a role play or two.

 • An OPI is not based on a particular textbook or syllabus, so there is no way to predict exactly what questions or topics will come up.